The pharmacist salary in Oklahoma is $117,889 on the average, but each individual’s pay depends upon factors such as experience and location.

 After completing their education, they typically work full time as a pharmacist, then may supplement their income by working additional hours at a retail pharmacy or through owning and operating their own practice.

-Pharmacists Salary across Cities in Oklahoma
+Pharmacists Salary in Oklahoma Cities

 Here are the average pharmacists’ salaries in the largest cities in Oklahoma: